East Cape War: East Coast expedition

-The expeditionary force remained in Opotiki for several weeks, converting Volkner's church into a redoubt and engaging in occasional clashes with Māori, who established the entrenched and palisaded Te Puia pā about 8 km inland.
-On 4 October McDonnell led a force to Te Tarata, a new pā about 6 km from Opotiki.
+The expeditionary force remained in Ōpōtiki for several weeks, converting Volkner's church into a redoubt and engaging in occasional clashes with Māori, who established the entrenched and palisaded Te Puia pā about 8 km inland.
+On 4 October McDonnell led a force to Te Tarata, a new pā about 6 km from Ōpōtiki.
 When the force came under heavy fire, McDonnell sent for cavalry and artillery reinforcement, who surrounded the pā on three sides and began shelling it.
 As Māori reinforcements began arriving from nearby Te Puia, the cavalry charged through them with swords, killing and wounding about 20.
 McDonnell's forces maintained heavy fire on Te Tarata past nightfall.
 About 8 pm a member of the Whakatohea garrison called out, asking for terms of surrender.
 McDonnell told them Volkner's killers would be tried and the rest would be prisoners of war.
 The garrison requested an hour's truce while they considered the request, but under cover of darkness launched a breakout, rushing the Rangers while firing their shotguns, then engaging in hand-to-hand battle with revolvers and tomahawks.
 About 35 Māori were killed and 35 wounded, and three of the colonial forces killed.
 The East Coast Expedition, now under the control of Major Charles Stapp, moved its base to the captured Te Puia and the Whakatohea fell back to new strongholds in the Waioeka Gorge.
 Soon after about 200 of the Ngati-Rua hapu of Whakatohea surrendered to Stapp; Ngati-Ira, under Hira Te Popo, remained hostile.

 In mid-October McDonnell commanded a three-day expedition in which a force of 150 marched into the Waimana Valley in a bid to capture Kereopa and his followers.
 Early on 20 October the force reached Koingo, a small village on the Waimana River and set up an ambush of a track; Kereopa was targeted but escaped, although five others accompanying him were shot.
 Troops then raided the village, killing three Urewera and Ngai Tama Māori and capturing several others.
 The East Coast Expedition's activities continued till November, prompting the surrender of more Māori including a chief, Mokomoko, whose rope had been used in Volkner's hanging; he was later tried and hanged in Auckland.
 Another 18 were also tried.

-In November 1865 the Native Contingent returned to Major-General Trevor Chute's west coast campaign, while the Rangers and 1st Waikato Militia remained in occupation of Opotiki; the Patea Rangers were recalled to the west coast in May 1866.
+In November 1865 the Native Contingent returned to Major-General Trevor Chute's west coast campaign, while the Rangers and 1st Waikato Militia remained in occupation of Ōpōtiki; the Patea Rangers were recalled to the west coast in May 1866.